 Crochet Slouchy Hat Supplies:

-- 1 ball of No. 4 Worsted weight yarn – I used Darice Silky Soft, which is really similar to Caron Simply Soft
+- 1 ball of No. 4 Worsted weight yarn (Caron Simply Soft is similar to what I used)

 - J (6.00 mm) crochet hook